Oneida County 4-Hers can enter exhibits at the Oneida County Fair through the Fair’s Junior Division.

 Step 3: Visit the The Oneida County Fair’s website to see when the new Fair Books will be ready for you to view.
 This usually occurs by April or May.

 Step 4: Fill out your Fair Entry Form, which is located in the Fair Book.
 When the Oneida County Fair Committee has the Fair Books ready, the Fair Book will list the exhibit entry form deadline.
 The Fair Book or the Fair Committee’s website should include information on what exhibit participants should expect, when judging will take place, procedures, and directions.
-The Oneida County Fair Committee is in charge of all Fair Exhibits, so if you have any questions, you will need to contact the Fair Committee.
+The Oneida County Fair Committee is in charge of all Fair Exhibits, so if you have any questions about the exhibit schedule, fees, exhibit spaces, or location, you will need to contact the Fair Committee.
+Oneida County 4-H can answer any question you may have about 4-H project or exhibit ideas.

 What is Judging Like?